 Both the M5 and the E-600 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M5 Manual (free pdf) or the online Olympus E-600 Manual.
+Further information on the features and operation of the M5 and E-600 can be found, respectively, in the Canon M5 Manual (free pdf) or the online Olympus E-600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M5 and the Olympus E-600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 43% higher linear resolution.

 - Better image quality: Scores substantially higher (22 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.9 bits more color depth).